CoderTofu/2025-Portfolio/README.md

-# GDSC PLM Web React Template Developer Guide
+# A Portfolio Website

-This template provides a minimal and flexible set up for GDSC PLM Web Development projects that uses React, TypeScript, MUI, and Firebase in Vite.
+This template was provided by the GDSC PLM Web React Template Developer Guide.

 ## Getting Started